xoriors/rencfs/docs/readme/Testing.md

 ## Creating a test case

 Please add a new row in the `test cases` file and follow the template of the first row, for example.
 The same applies to smoke tests and acceptance tests.

+## Troubleshooting

+### Forgot password

+If you forgot the password, delete the `data` folder at the project's root and start the app again. **You will lose your previous encrypted data.
+There is no way to recover your data, which is good because an attacker cannot access it either**.